 - Janitor Impersonation Infiltration:

-- O'Reilly and Sheldon shoot two painters, then use their uniforms so they can ambush the SWAT team on the Skywalk.
-Shockley and Mulkey disguise themselves as mechanics and repairmen for the Skywalk shootout.
+- O'Reilly and Sheldon shoot a pair of painters, then take their uniforms so they can ambush the SWAT team on the Skywalk.
+For the same shootout, Shockley and Mulkey disguise themselves as repairmen.

 - Just Plane Wrong: There are many many plane-related mistakes.